legendreddragon/legendreddragon.github.io/lord/masters/halder.md

 | 30 |  15 |    100 | Short Sword |
 {: .masterstats }

+## Strategy

+The minimum generally accepted Weapon / Armour that is needed to defeat Halder is Stick (200) / Heavy Coat (1K).
 ## Encountering Halder

 This is the dialogue you see when you first go to the training center at level 1: